Craig Holden Feinberg

 He has worked at advertising agencies in Miami, Montreal, Washington, D.C., Denver, and now Reno with the agency that created the “What Happens in Vegas Stays in Vegas” campaign.
 In addition to lecturing at UArts, he has lectured in Italy, England, Germany, Japan, the National AIGA Conference on Image, Object, Space in Colorado, and has presented two, three-day workshops at Metropolitan State College of Denver.

 Through his personal design business, Begson, Craig has produced a book project for Taschen titled Contemporary Graphic Design and he’s working on the graphic art design for a book series with Fiell Publishing.
-The first project in the series, The Little Book of Shocking Food Facts, recently won the Gold Award Prize at the 2011 International Design Awards in Los Angeles.
+The first project in the series, The Little Book of Shocking Food Facts, won the Gold Award Prize at the 2011 International Design Awards in Los Angeles.

 When you ask Craig what the next 10 years hold, he laughs and says, “I feel like I’m just warming up!”